riley-jen/dins-cal-fire/README.md

 python3 data/clean_perimeter.py
 ```

 These commands read the raw GeoJSON files from the parent project directory and write updated GeoJSON files into `files/`.
+The clean files are reduced to the fields used by the plotting code so the visualization loads less unused data.

 ### 3. Check data counts with `data_main.py`